UNDERSTANDING RESPIRATORY SYNCYTIAL VIRUS (RSV) INFECTION - liveagain

 1. What is RSV virus infection?

-Once infected with this virus, the patient will be reinfected for life.
-In adults, the disease often presents with mild cold symptoms.
-However, immunocompromised or elderly people can develop severe infections.
+Once infected with this virus, patients can be reinfected throughout their lives.
+In adults, the illness typically presents with mild cold symptoms; however, those who are immunocompromised or elderly may experience severe infections.

-Children from 3 months old to under 5 years old are the ages with the highest hospitalization rate after infection.
-The RSV virus mainly causes capillary bronchitis and pneumonia.
-The risk of death will be high if young children are infected with RSV virus.
+Children aged 3 months to under 5 years have the highest hospitalization rates following infection.
+RSV primarily causes bronchiolitis and pneumonia, with a high risk of mortality in young children infected with the virus.

-If young children are at high risk such as premature babies, children with chronic lung disease or children with congenital heart disease, RSV virus infection can lead to serious complications.
+High-risk infants, such as premature babies, children with chronic lung disease, or those with congenital heart disease, may experience serious complications from RSV infection.

-RSV virus infection usually appears from fall to early spring and sometimes appears at any time of the year.
-The infection rate is high in crowded environments such as amusement parks.
+RSV infections commonly occur from fall to early spring but can sometimes appear at any time of the year.
+The infection rate is particularly high in crowded environments such as playgrounds.

 Tìm hiểu về tình trạng trẻ bị nhiễm virus RSV gây viêm phổi - Nhà thuốc FPT Long Châu